SuperSuslik312/python-ai-bot/README.md

 * Also this bot allows you to change the GPT-3.5 prompt without leaving the chat with him, right in the telegram, for each user separatly.
 * In addition, it is possible to add/remove people to the white list or admin list, using the same bot.
 ## How to start?
-1. First of all, you need to install dependecies from [requirements.txt](requirements.txt)
+1. First of all you need to install dependecies from [requirements.txt](requirements.txt) and [gpt4free/requirements.txt](gpt4free/requirements.txt)
 2. Now you need to setup PostgreSQL database (you can search the internet to find out how to do that)
 3. Copy the [config.example.py](config.example.py) to **config.py**, and change the default values to yours.
 4. Now you can start the bot with